Blessing336/Modest-Apparel-s-Revenue-Performance-Analysis-Q2-Q4-2024-/README.md

 <br/>

-* **Q4 crisis (Economic Crisis Period)**:  Q4 revenue crashed to **₦587.5M, a 20.5% Q-o-Q decline representing ₦151.2M in lost quarterly revenue**.
-This collapse occurred during October-December, traditionally the strongest retail quarter due to holiday shopping seasons due to the economic crisis (characterized by fuel scarcity, foreign exchange volatility, and inflation).
+* **Q4 crisis (Economic Crisis Period)**:  Q4 revenue crashed to **₦587.5M, a 20.5% Q-o-Q decline**.
+This collapse occurred during October-December, traditionally the strongest retail quarter known for its holiday shopping seasons due to the economic crisis (characterized by fuel scarcity, foreign exchange volatility, and inflation).

 <br/>